iPhone → Mac

 Your whole Mac, one tap away.

-Install Remio Host on the Mac you want to reach.
-Install Remio on your iPhone from the App Store.
-Pair once with a one-time 4-digit PIN — that is the whole setup, and it costs nothing.
+Install Remio Host on the Mac, install Remio on your iPhone, pair once with a 4-digit PIN — that's the whole setup, and it costs nothing.